Sharing Nudes

 While we focus on the issue of sending and receiving sexual images of under 18s because it’s illegal, we must remember that unwanted rude or sexually explicit text messages or emails can be just as abusive for the recipient.
 We must also ensure that children and young people know what to do if they receive an inappropriate written message that upsets them.

-Guidance from UKCIS says if a young person is found creating or sharing nude or semi-nude images, the police can choose to record that a crime has been committed but that taking formal action isn’t in the public interest.
+The police can choose to record that a crime has been committed but that taking formal action isn’t in the public interest.
 Crimes recorded this way are unlikely to appear on future records or checks, unless the young person has been involved in other similar activities which may indicate that they’re a risk.
-The police are more likely to take action if there are aggravating features, such as a lack of consent or malicious intent.
+This guidance provides more information about the police response to the taking and sharing of nude images by young people.

 Risks